 After about 30 minutes wait, I finally entered and shop.
 This is not over yet.
 I had to wait behind patrons who were still dining INSIDE the restaurant.

 The good and bad: After watching those customers slurp down their noodles like hungry monsters, there is no reason to stop salivating.

 There are 3 noodle sizes with namimori (small, 200gm or so), chuumori (medium, 300 gm), and oomori (large, 400gm).

-Fuunji’s Tsukemen is disgustingly-delicious (sorry these are the first words that come to my mind when I was having it.)
-I won’t have liked a fishy soup as I am usually a tonkotsu base person, but its layered flavours of rich chicken broth and smoky fish powder was revolutionary good, grabbing you to just focus on its unique taste.
+I won’t have typiclaly liked a fishy soup as I am usually a tonkotsu base person, but its layered flavours of rich chicken broth and smoky fish powder was revolutionary good, grabbing you to just focus on its unique taste.

 Add the chewy noodles and slurp like the neighbouring Japanese diner.

-The chunks of tender pork, soft bamboo shoots and flavoured ajitama egg make almost make it complete.
+The chunks of tender pork, soft bamboo shoots and flavoured ajitama egg made almost make it complete.

 For that one final step, pour in hot water from the flask into the leftover salty stock, and bottoms up till the last drop.

 The Tokusei Ramen (950 Yen, SGD11.10, USD7.90) has less of that fishy aftertaste, and most are really at Fuunji for their Tsukemen.